Damkols/greenlight/readme.md

 - Use QueryRow method to execute sql query and scan the new version value into movie struct
 - Extract movie Id from URL with readIDParam helper
 - Fetch existing movie record from database and send a 404 not found if we cant find a matching record
+- Declare input struct to hold expected data from client